SillyRobot883/EdRaak/README.md

 To get started with EdRaak, follow these steps:

-1. Clone the repository to your local machine:
+1. Clone the EdRaak repository to your local machine:

    ```bash
    git clone https://github.com/SillyRobot883/EdRaak.git